nus-cs2030/1920-s2/contents/guides/settingUpLabEnv.md

 <box type="warning">
     This only applies to Windows Users. <br/>
     If you are a Mac User, you can use your terminal.
-But do remember to have <a href="settingUpJava.html">jdk-11 installed</a>!
+But do remember to have <a href="settingUpJava.html">jdk-11 installed</a>! <br />
+    Mac Users have to use MacVim instead of gVim.
+You can refer to this <a href="settingUpMacVim.html">link</a>!
 </box>

 <panel header="## Setting Up Windows Subsystem for Linux (WSL)" no-close>